L-Q-Y/CRISPRtool/README.md

 ### Arguments:
 - group: The system types of CRISPR that users are interested in.
-    - choose 'cas9' or 'cas12'
+    - Choose 'cas9' or 'cas12'
 - data: The data path in [/data](https://github.com/L-Q-Y/CRISPRtool/tree/main/data) forder or user defined data path.
 Note that the data format should be a CSV file, consistent with the data format in [/data](https://github.com/L-Q-Y/CRISPRtool/tree/main/data).
+Here is the explanation of the meaning of each column in CSV file:
     - Column 1: Index.
     - Column 2: 23-bp length sgRNA target sequence in Cas9 or 34-bp length sgRNA target sequence in Cas12.
     - Column 3: Numeric sgRNA efficacy value.
-- weights-dir: The path of pre-trained models, eg. in [/saved_models](https://github.com/L-Q-Y/CRISPRtool/tree/main/saved_models).
+- weights-dir: The path of pre-trained models.
-    - If users want to select best model for Cas9 system, they can set the path to saved_models/Cas9.
+    - Set 'saved_models/Cas9' if users's data is on Cas9 system or 'saved_models/Cas12' if the CRISPR system is Cas12.
 - cutoff: The percentile cutoff for binarization evaluation.
     - For example, if the cutoff is set to 60, which means sgRNAs associated with the top 40% of efficacy are regard as active sgRNAs.